 Revesby Estate again lost family members in the Second World War.
 Lady Beryl’s son, Humphrey was killed in a Spitfire accident in 1942.
 However, before his death, Squadron Leader Humphrey Gilbert had served with distinction, fighting in the Battle of Britain and being awarded the DFC for exemplary gallantry.

-The Estate starts its inland farming operation
+The Estate Starts its in-hand farming operation

-Boston no longer receives its drinking water from Revesby Estate, and the Reservoirs are converted to commercial fisheries
+Boston no longer receives its drinking water from Revesby Estate

-The beginning of the Estates green revolution, with a carbon reduction plan resulting in closer monitoring of fossil fuels and the creation of five woodchip distinct heating networks
+A carbon reduction plan results in closer monitoring of fossil fuels and the creation of five woodchip district heating networks.
+Natural habitats benefit from a ten year protection and improvement plan.